rubenvannieuwpoort/posts/division-by-constant-unsigned-integers.md

 # Division by constant unsigned integers

+The code accompanying this article can be found in a [github repository](https://github.com/rubenvannieuwpoort/division-by-constant-integers).

 Most modern processors have an integer divide instruction which, for technical reasons, is very slow compared to other integer arithmetic operations.
 When the divisor is constant, it is possible to evaluate the result of the division without using the slow division instruction.
 Most optimizing compilers perform this optimization, as can be seen on [Matt Godbolt’s compiler explorer](https://godbolt.org/z/9G1fE7).
 This article tries to be a self-contained reference for optimizing division by constant unsigned divisors.

 There are tricks to make division by some special divisors fast: A division by one can be ignored, a division by a power of two can be replaced by a bit shift.
 A more general trick exists: By using fixed-point arithmetic, we can speed up division by all constant divisors.
 However, this is not simple to explain, and for this reason I will focus only on positive (or 'unsigned') divisors in this article.
 For a number $n$ (also called the *dividend*) and a divisor $d$, I assume that we are interested in the *quotient* $\lfloor \frac{n}{d} \rfloor$.